marketempower/laravel-multitenant/README.md

     'GlobeCode\LaravelMultiTenant\LaravelMultiTenantServiceProvider',
     ```

+1. `cd` into your project directory and update via _Composer_:

+    ```
+    composer update
+    ```

 1. Publish the `config` to your application.
 This allows you to change the name of the _Tenant_ column name in your schema.
-A `config` file will be installed to `app/config/packages/globecode/laravel-multitenant` which you can edit:
+A `config` file will be installed to `app/config/packages/globecode/laravel-multitenant/` which you can edit:

     ```
     php artisan config:publish globecode/laravel-multitenant